ZONK

 During the first few weeks of play, we went through a lot of different prototypes.
 Seeing how the game can be played easily with a pair of dice, there was a lot of time spent paper prototyping, coming up with potential ideas for upgrades and unique scoring combos.
 The link to those rules can be found here.

 After paper prototyping, we went on to make a simple digital prototype.
-It took a lot of work to recreate the rules digitially, and that was before we wanted to have 3D dice rolls.
+It took a lot of work to recreate the rules digitally, and that was before we wanted to have 3D dice rolls.

 By far the most difficult hurdle was creating "rigged" dice rolls that used Unity's physics system.
 Because we wanted different modifiers and rarity upgrades, while still retaining the satisfying feeling of rolling physical dice, the dice had to be fixed before the dice were rolled.
 This proved to be a very difficult task, but in the end we made a system that worked well enough.
-There was some oddities with how the dice would flip to their set face, but it added for some charm.
+There were some oddities with how the dice would flip to their set face, but it added some charm.

-An early test of our "rigged" dice.
+Fixed dice An early test of our "rigged" dice.

 Gallery